 Energy-efficiency related strategies are the running theme of this entire project.
 By achieving an energy-efficient design, the project qualified for cash incentives and help with offsetting fees for LEED registration and certification from the SDG&E Sustainable Communities Energy Efficiency Program.

-Gold LEED certified
+LEED-CI Gold certified

 - Photovoltaic panels (5kw) on the rooftop tied into San Diego Gas and Electric's electricity grid

 - "Lighting laboratory" that offers a variety of different light fixtures